The truth does not disappear when it is ignored or forgotten.

 If someone makes you feel uncomfortable and insecure every time you’re with them, for whatever reason, they’re probably not close friend material.
 If they make you feel like you can’t be yourself, or if they make you “less than” in any way, don’t pursue a daily connection with them.
 If you feel emotionally drained after hanging out with them or get a small hit of anxiety when you are reminded of them, listen to your intuition.
 You don’t have to exile them from your life, but you can give yourself space.

-8. It’s not other people’s job to love you, it’s yours.
+8. It’s not other people’s job to love and respect you, it’s yours.

 Today, let someone love you just the way you are — as flawed as you might be, as unattractive as you sometimes feel, and as incomplete as you think you are.
 Yes, let someone love you despite all of this, and let that someone be YOU.